darrencauthon/rails_unit_testing_presentation/rails unit testing.md

 - It's fine, but never at the expense of the unit tests.
 - Test the "happy path."
-- Keep them light as a feather.
+- Light as a feather.
+- Separate from your Unit Tests

 <br />